Dimensional reduction for anyons in the average-field approximation: Introduction

 where $N$ denotes the number of particles.
 In this mean-field limit, $\beta$ is kept fixed while $N$ tends to infinity, implying that $\alpha$ must approach 0, corresponding to the almost-bosonic anyons regime.

-Since particles are more likely to stay at a lower energy state, they will gather around the one-dimensional line $y=0$ as the parameter $\epsilon \to 0$ due to the anisotropic trapping potential $V_{\varepsilon}$ as in \eqref{def-v}.
-In the following sections, we prove that in both ground state energies and dynamics (with a $H^2$ well-posedness assumption) aspects, the effective 1D limit model on the line $y=0$ as $\varepsilon$ goes to 0 is described by the energy functional (Hamiltonian)
+Since particles are more likely to stay at a lower energy, they will gather around the one-dimensional line $y=0$ as the parameter $\varepsilon \to 0$ due to the anisotropic trapping potential $V_{\varepsilon}$ as in \eqref{def-v}.
+In the following sections, we prove that in both static (i.e. for ground state) and dynamical (with a uniform $H^2$ well-posedness assumption) aspects, the effective 1D limit model on the line $y=0$ as $\varepsilon$ goes to 0 is described by the energy functional (Hamiltonian)

 whose corresponding 1D dynamics is the quintic nonlinear Schr\"odinger (quintic NLS) equation

 In the $y$-direction, the harmonic part dominates the energy.
 We let

 be the ground state of the harmonic oscillator